 5 Knowledge Gaps: Our assessments and observations indicate that the education of many of our disadvantaged pupils throughout school has been impacted by the pandemic, to a greater extent than for other pupils.
 This has resulted in knowledge gaps leading to some pupils falling further behind age-related expectations in reading, writing and maths.
 6 Behaviour, Emotional Health & Wellbeing: In 2021, pupils' self-assessment, via the Strengths and Difficulties Questionnaire identified that a greater proportion of disadvantaged pupils in Years 7-11 felt they had challenges associated with emotional wellbeing.
 This was particularly pronounced in Year 11, where disadvantaged pupils were twice as likely to feel this.
 Our observations of social time behaviour would support the view that all Senior School pupils' social skills have been adversely affected by school partial closure.
 This is supported by behaviour data.
 In 2020-21, disadvantaged pupils had a similar rate of suspension to their non- disadvantaged peers.
 Disadvantaged pupils also had a similar rate of negative behaviour points due to persistent disruptive behaviour as their non-disadvantaged peers.
-7 Attendance: 2022-2023 Autumn Term Overall attendance of PP pupils is slightly below that of non-PP pupils across the whole school: Whole School Overall Attendance Autumn All pupils 91.5% Pupil Premium 90.1% Non-Pupil Premium 92.1% Primary Overall Attendance Autumn All pupils 92% Pupil Premium 90.9% Non-Pupil Premium 92.4% Senior Overall Attendance Autumn All pupils 91.2% Pupil Premium 89.7% Non-Pupil Premium 92% Persistent Absenteeism is 30% in the Secondary phase and 28% in Primary.
-This is largely due to unauthorised extended holidays during term time.
-We are working closely with Bradford Council's Attendance team to provide early in- tervention for pupils at risk of persistent absenteeism.
+7 Attendance: 2023-2024 Autumn Half Term 1 Overall attendance of PP pupils is slightly below that of non-PP pupils across the whole school but higher than national attendance for these pupils (89.4%) Whole School Overall Attendance Autumn half term 1 All pupils 92.9% Pupil Premium 91.6% Non-Pupil Premium 93.5% Primary Overall Attendance Autumn half term1 All pupils 94.3% Pupil Premium 93.6% Non-Pupil Premium 94.5% Senior Overall Attendance Autumn half term 1 All pupils 91.8% Pupil Premium 90.5% Non-Pupil Premium 92.5% Persistent Absenteeism is 22% in the Secondary phase and 19% in Primary.
+This is in some part due to unauthorised extended holidays during term time.
+We continue to work closely with Bradford Council's Attendance team to provide early intervention for pupils at risk of persistent absenteeism.
 Historically, our attendance data indicates that attendance among disadvantaged pupils has been between 2 - 4% lower than for non-disadvantaged pupils.